Witiko/doctoral-thesis/defense.md

 * * *

+> **Research Question 2.** Can semantic matching techniques based on token
+> embeddings be reasonably fast for math information retrieval systems?
+>
 > The CIKM2018 paper includes a theoretical analysis that indicates that the
 > asymptotic time complexity of search using regularized (and thus sparse)
 > vectors is linear in the product of the number of query terms and the number